 11) Turkey Meatballs

-I appreciate recipes that are forgiving, and meatballs are a prime example.
+I Enjoy recipes that are flexible, and meatballs are a perfect example.
 Mix ground turkey with egg, minced onion, garlic, Italian herbs, and salt, then bake or pan-sear until cooked through.
-Sauté and pour over zucchini noodles or spaghetti squash.
-The first time I made these, I learned a new lesson when I forgot the salt.
-I learned how important it is to season your meat.
+Sauté and add to zucchini noodles or spaghetti squash.
+When I made these for the first time, I learned a new lesson when I forgot to add the salt.
+I have found out how essential it is to spice your meat.

 12) Steak Salad

-This is my solution for when I want a salad but I want it to be a full meal still.
-Steak can be cooked in a pan by searing it or it can be grilled.
-After cooking, allow it to rest (this can be very difficult, but is very important).
-Then slice it against the grain so that the pieces are more tender.
-To make a strong chimichurri sauce combine olive oil, red wine vinegar, garlic, freshly ground pepper, salt, parsley, and cilantro.
+Here’s my solution for a when a meal craving hits but I want a salad.
+Steak can be done in a pan by searing it, or go the grill route.
+Once fully cooked, you have to let it rest (as hard as that is, it’s very necessary).
+When it’s done resting, slice it against the grain so that the pieces are more tender.
+For a strong chimichurri sauce, combine olive oil, red wine vinegar, garlic, freshly ground pepper, salt, and chopped parsley and cilantro.
 Drizzle it over greens and even salad haters will started to love greens.

 13) Chicken Sweet Potato Hash

-Whole30 får det til å føles som at smutthullet med frokost til middag er enda mer av et smutthull.
-Once the sweet potatoes are sautéed until they are tender and browned, add the leftover chicken and onions.
-Add fried eggs on top and let the yolk act as the sauce (it’s a little kind of magic).
-You don’t need to worry about having perfected the timing for sweet potatoes before.
-Just be patient and cut them into smaller pieces.
-Just remember, larger sections can take longer to complete, and may test your determination.
+Whole30 treats breakfast-for-dinner as even more of a loophole.
+After you have sweet potatoes sautéed to tenderness and browning, mix in leftover chicken and onions.
+Top with fried eggs, and let a yolk serve as the sauce (it’s a little bit of magic).
+You don’t need to worry about timing for sweet potatoes being perfected.
+Just be patient while you chop them into smaller pieces.
+Remember, sections that are larger will take more time to finish, and may test your determination.

 14) Coconut Curry Chicken

-To be frank, it is the hope that this took longer than it actually did.
-First cook the chicken in coconut milk with curry powder, diced garlic, and diced ginger.
-After that, add chopped carrots and greens at the end so they remain lively.
-For compliance with Whole30, serve over cauliflower rice as it will soak up that sauce.
-Since some curry powders are spicier than others, start with a small amount unless you enjoy sweating while you eat.
+To be frank, I would hope this took longer than it actually did.
+First, cook the chicken in coconut milk, curry powder, diced garlic, and diced ginger.
+Then, add chopped carrots, and add greens at the end so they remain lively.
+To comply with Whole30, serve over cauliflower rice as it will soak up that sauce.
+Also, since some curry powders are spicier than others, start with a small amount unless you enjoy sweating while you eat.

 15) Baked Chicken Tenders